On the classification of finite GK-dimensional pre-Nichols algebras and quasi-quantum groups: Preliminaries

 \subsection{Dynkin diagram and root system}

-Arithmetic root systems are invariants of Nichols algebras of diagonal type with certain finiteness property.
-A complete classification of arithmetic root systems was given by Heckenberger \cite{H4}.
-This is a crucial ingredient for the classification program of pointed Hopf algebras with finite many PBW generators.
+Arithmetic root systems are invariants for Nichols algebras of diagonal type with certain finiteness property.
+A complete classification of arithmetic root systems, established by Heckenberger \cite{H4}, plays a crucial role in the classification program of pointed Hopf algebras with finitely many PBW generators.